mtshing/PEP-GroupA/README.md

 Group A can be conducted in Cantonese if everybody understands Cantonese.
 However the notes will still be written in English.

+These notes were previously hand-written on whiteboard, and transformed into .pdf through OneNote during the period of Covid-19.
+Currently I have no plan to convert them into Latex since there are too many annotations and drawings.

 ---
 # Syllabus & Schedule